img

 The term CVC fabric refers to "Chief Value Cotton" fabrics produced by mixing cotton and polyester.
 Cotton is a naturally derived cloth, and CVC refers to the fabric created when it’s mixed with synthetic fibers such as polyester.
 Cotton typically makes up more than half of the combined mixture of polyester.

 A CVC cloth may be composed of 55% or 80% cotton, with the remaining percentage representing the amount of polyester used.
-Textile manufacturers also mix polyester and cotton for a number of purposes, despite the fact that cotton is usually a favorite in terms of warmth.
+Textile manufacturers also mix polyester and cotton for a number of purposes, even though cotton is usually a favorite in terms of warmth.
 All of these reasons are to increase the durability of the clothing.

 What is CVC fabric made of?